How to Carve a Pumpkin with Your Toddler – in 4 Fun Steps!

 While your toddler is getting acquainted with the paints, you can break out the other fun decorations.

 The fun part about this step is that it allows both you and your child to get creative.
-Your decorations can be as simple as Halloween stickers or as unique as using “nature treasures” to create a pumpkin masterpiece.
+Your decorations can be as simple as Halloween stickers off of Amazon or as unique as using “nature treasures” to create a pumpkin masterpiece.

 Unfortunately, it was raining when I was carving a pumpkin with my toddler, so we could not collect my daughter’s favorite nature treasures to decorate her pumpkin.